DSCI-310-2023/dsci-310-group-08-pkg/README.md

 - ![](https://github.com/DSCI-310/dsci-310-group-08-pkg/actions/workflows/test_coverage.yaml/badge.svg)
   <!-- badges: end -->

-The goal of Movie is to …
+The goal of Movie is to provide the user with common useful functions that are useful for reproducing the Movie Budget Analysis

 ## Installation